 Dave's Experience With Flooding

 Dave was perplexed by a situation with his '73 Super Beetle (34 PICT/3 carburetor) related to flooding.
-He found that when he parked the car on a slope (even the slightest slope, and often none at all) with the engine down, he would find the car hard to start when he returned to it.
+He found that when he parked the car on a slope (even the slightest slope, and often none at all) with the engine down (nose up), he would find the car hard to start when he returned to it.
 Dave could smell gasoline, and the exhaust was black and sooty when the car finally started (it always did, finally), both indicative of a flooding problem.

 Dave had one of those "Ah Ha!" experiences upon reading Rob's suggestion #2 above regarding flooding.
 Thinking that indeed a sticking needle valve might be the problem, Dave overhauled the carburetor and replaced the needle valve -- end of flooding problem.

 Dave has now had two opposite experiences with the float needle valve.
 In his '65 Bug years ago he had a problem with the valve sticking "up," thus stopping the flow of fuel into the carburetor and stopping the car in its tracks.
 When advised by a friend what the problem might be, Dave (until he could get the needle valve replaced) would pull out his trusty medium screwdriver and tap the top of the carburetor (over the needle valve) with the screwdriver handle.
 This would unstick the valve temporarily (very annoying to have to stop every few miles, though!).

 And now, 36 years later, Dave has experienced a problem with the needle sticking "down," allowing excess fuel into the carburetor when the car was parked from residual pressure in the fuel line between the fuel pump and the carburetor.
 Now we know why a new float needle valve is included in the carburetor overhaul kit!
 And why it's important to overhaul the carburetor every couple of years or so.
 (See our 34 PICT/3 Carburetor Overhaul Procedure.)